opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 * The second part was more **collective**, since participants were asked to “validate” their issues/needs through a **group discussion** and choose one for each group;
 * Then, the third part was a **plenary session**, in which one member per group were asked to present the concept of the selected need.

-After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by (?).
+After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by **(?)**.
 It gave all the participants and the operational stuff to relax and enjoy the time spent together.

 Audio and video of the meeting has been integrally recorded.

 **2. Second co-design session** - May 11th, 2016

+During the second meeting, we hosted altogether **(?)** participants.
+First of all, there was a **tight slide presentation** with:

+* a list of the **different issues**, revealed form the first session and divided into three macro-areas;
+*  an **explanation** about the **tools** that they were going to use during the session;
+*  a **general overview **about the **evaluation matrix** that the stuff will use for selecting the project to prototype.

+Then, the participants were divided into three groups according to their interest in one isssue instead of the other ones.
+Then, the participants were asked to collaborate and work together in order to define better their idea and **concept** through the tools.
+Obviously, they were supported by the mentor.

+As the first session, even in this second one there was the **planery session** in which one member per group explained to the other groups their concept.
+Moreover, the break-time was included in the teamwork, since the participants were very into it.

 #### 4) Why and how we decided to organize a co-design session